Eppo-exp/eppo-docs/docs/data-management/entities.md

 Entities are the subjects (aka randomization unit) of your experiments.
 For example, if you are a food delivery app, and you want to run experiments on both Restaurants and Customers, you would have a restaurant entity and a customer entity.
 Eppo creates a user entity by default, but you can add additional entities or edit the name of user if necessary.

-Assignment, Dimension, and Fact SQL's can be attached to entities -- for example, an assignment SQL attached to a user would pull the assignments of users into different experiment groups.
+Assignment, Property, and Fact SQL's can be attached to entities -- for example, an assignment SQL attached to a user would pull the assignments of users into different experiment groups.

 ## Creating a custom Entity